patrick-llgc/Learning-Deep-Learning/paper_notes/ved.md

 tl;dr: Use variational autoencoder for semantic occpuancy grid map prediction.

 #### Overall impression
-Variational encoder-decoder (VED) encodes the front-view visual information for he driving scene and subsequently decodes it into a BEV semantic occupancy grid.
+Variational encoder-decoder (VED) encodes the front-view visual information for the driving scene and subsequently decodes it into a BEV semantic occupancy grid.

 The proposed method beats a vanilla SegNet (a relatively strong baseline for conventional semantic segmentation).
 There was a 2x1 pooling layer in order to accommodate the different aspect ratio of input and output.

+GT generation uses disparity map from stereo matching.
+This process may be noisy.

 #### Key ideas
 - **View transformation**: VAE with sampling.